nharbiso/slither/README.md

 ### Contribution details
 * Karan: server and client-side networking (with websockets); server-side gameState manipulation: leaderboard updates, collision checking, position updates, length increasing, collision checking, and snake growth; concurrently updating all clients with the latest game state; home screen; server-side documentation
-* Mason: moving the snake with the mouse; panning rendered map portion to display snake at the center; client-side documentation and testing
+* Mason: moving the snake with the mouse; panning rendered map portion to display snake at the center; other snake rendering; client-side documentation and testing
 * Nathan: moving the snake with the mouse; panning rendered map portion to display snake at the center; server-side boundary collision checking
 * Paul: server-side orb generation and collision checking; client-side orb rendering; client-side game code display; backend testing and documentation; README